airalab/robonomics-wiki/docs/en/edit-wiki.md

 <robo-wiki-note type="warning">

-It is recommended to insert pictures with built-in tag `<robo-wiki-picture>`, however you may also use standart way for Markdown files.
+It is recommended to insert pictures with built-in tag `<robo-wiki-picture>`, however you may also use standard way for Markdown files.

 </robo-wiki-note>